 No. Summary of Submission Administration Comment Recommendation values within the BF area.
 The development should be designed to adequately protect, manage and avoid hydrological impacts to the wetlands adjacent the precinct, including the provision and management of adequate wetland buffers.
 As the precinct and structure plan area includes a portion of Bush Forever site 147, consideration should be given to the management and improvement of the Bush Forever area, including the wetland buffer, as part of the future urban development.
 This includes the preparation and implementation of relevant environmental management plans to ensure ongoing protection and enhancement of wetland and vegetation values and mitigation of impacts from changes in adjacent land uses.
 It is noted that the "Wetland Buffer Assessment and Foreshore Strategy' (PGV, 2024) has been prepared to guide the 'provision of amenity within foreshore reserve areas' (page 21) and determine appropriate wetland buffers to Lake Mariginiup and Little Lake Mariginiup, both located with Bush Forever site 147.
 Any future recreational facilities and uses, or ecological restoration and management within the WAPC owned Bush Forever site, should be proposed in consultation with the current and future long-term land managers.
 This management should also be in accordance with the future purpose and conservation value of the areas.
 The proponents for future development stages adjacent the Bush Forever site should consider resourcing the provision of any facilities which service public amenity, including the management of those threatening process which have arisen from the change in land use.
 This could be facilitated by the above requirement to prepare and implement environmental management plans for the Bush Forever areas.
-153. Matters of National Environmental Significance The native vegetation proposed to be cleared to facilitate the future development of the precinct is likely to impact Matters of National Environmental Significance such as the 'Banksia woodlands of the Swan Coastal Plain' TEC and the breeding, roosting and foraging habitat of threatened species listed under State and Commonwealth legislation including Carnaby's black cockatoo (Zanda latirostris), Baudin's Cockatoo (Zanda baudinii) and forest red-tailed black cockatoo (Calyptorhynchus banksii naso).
+152 Matters of National Environmental Significance The native vegetation proposed to be cleared to facilitate the future development of the precinct is likely to impact Matters of National Environmental Significance such as the 'Banksia woodlands of the Swan Coastal Plain' TEC and the breeding, roosting and foraging habitat of threatened species listed under State and Commonwealth legislation including Carnaby's black cockatoo (Zanda latirostris), Baudin's Cockatoo (Zanda baudinii) and forest red-tailed black cockatoo (Calyptorhynchus banksii naso).
 Consideration should therefore be given to the obligations for assessment of future proposals in accordance with the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EBPC Act).
-Please be aware that proponent may have notification responsibilities under the EPBC Act and should contact the Commonwealth Department Climate Change, Energy, the nvironment and Water for further information on these responsibilities, prior to further planning stages Agency (DOT) Issue One: Excessive Destruction of Endangered Bushland The Urban Mobility (UM) division of DoT has reviewed the submitted document and provides the following advice: Noted.
-The applicant has stated that: " a potential Local Centre was mooted for the LSP area, with one of Recommendations: That the LSP Map as well as
+Please be aware that proponent may have notification responsibilities under the EPBC Act and should contact the Commonwealth Department Climate Change, Energy, the nvironment and Water for further information on these responsibilities, prior to further planning stages 153.
+Agency (DOT) The Urban Mobility (UM) division of DoT has reviewed the submitted document and provides the following advice: • The Structure Plan area and surrounds contain primary, secondary, and local Noted.
+The applicant has stated that: " a potential Local Recommendations: That the LSP routes in DoT's Long Term Cycling Network (LTCN).
+As this is not currently an Centre was mooted for the LSP area, with one of Map as well as